-The Narikala Fortress is an ancient fortress which dominates old Tbilisi’s skyline.
-Built in the 4th century as a Persian citadel it is probably the best lookout in Tbilisi.
+The Narikala Fortress is an ancient fortress that dominates old Tbilisi’s skyline.
+Built in the 4th century as a Persian citadel, it is probably the best lookout in Tbilisi.
 In our opinion, this is the top thing to do in Tbilisi.
-The view from it is amazing.
-To get there you can take the cable car from Rike Park, or you can walk up from Meidan.
+The view from it is incredible.

-Holy Trinity Cathedral
+Holy Trinity Cathedral in Tbilisi

-The holy trinity Cathedral (aka Sameba Cathedral) was only constructed in 2002 and it’s the largest church in Georgia and one of the most grandiose orthodox churches with 101 meters high.
+The holy trinity Cathedral (aka Sameba Cathedral) was only constructed in 2002, and it’s the largest church in Georgia and one of the most grandiose orthodox churches at 101 meters high.

 If UNESCO states “The historic churches of Mtskheta, the former capital of Georgia, are outstanding examples of medieval religious architecture in the Caucasus.
 They show the high artistic and cultural level attained by this ancient kingdom.”
 Who are we to argue? 🙂

-Within the town of Mtskheta, you have to visit Svetitskhoveli Cathedral which is the setting for important ceremonies of the Georgian Orthodox Church and the reason why Mtskheta is the spiritual center of Georgia.
-Built in the 10th century this cathedral is arguably one of the biggest and most beautiful in Georgia.
+Within the town of Mtskheta, you have to visit Svetitskhoveli Cathedral, which is the setting for important ceremonies of the Georgian Orthodox Church and the reason why Mtskheta is the spiritual center of Georgia.
+Built during the 10th century, this cathedral is arguably one of the biggest and most beautiful in Georgia.

 All in all, with an alluring setting where the Aragvi and the Mtkvari Rivers meet, Mtskheta makes an easy and enjoyable day trip from Tbilisi or an obligatory stop before heading to the Georgian Military Road.

-3. Drive the Georgian Military Road
+Drive The Georgian Military Road

-Although, if you like driving, doing the Georgian Military road will be fun not a duty!
-Furthermore, the views of the Caucasus are unforgettable… Honestly, I would do this road even if it didn’t have any of other attractions on it…
+Although, if you like driving, doing the Georgian Military road will be fun, not a duty!
+Furthermore, the views of the Caucasus are unforgettable… Honestly, I would drive this road even if it didn’t have any of the other attractions on it…

-4. Hike to Gergeti Trinity Church
+Hike To Gergeti Trinity Church

-The Gergeti Trinity Church in Stepantsminda was built in the 14th century at an altitude of 2170 meters.
-This is one of most iconic buildings in Georgia, at least from a tourist point of view.
+The Gergeti Trinity Church in Stepantsminda /Kazbegi was built in the 14th century at an altitude of 2170 meters.
+This is one of the most iconic buildings in Georgia, at least from a tourist point of view.

-The hike to the Church is very, very steep which makes it difficult if you aren’t in a good shape.
-However, it isn’t very long which means it should take you about 1 hour to do.
-Though, from Gergeti Church you get one of the best viewpoints of the Kazbek Mountain and a nice sense of accomplishment.
+The hike to the Church is very steep, making it difficult if you aren’t in good shape.
+However, it isn’t very long, so it should take about 1 hour to do.
+Though from Gergeti Church, you get one of the best viewpoints of Kazbek Mountain and an extraordinary sense of accomplishment.

 Mount Kazbek is a dormant volcano and one of the highest mountains in the Caucasus.
 It’s the most prominent geographic feature of the area, with an altitude of 5047 meters.
-Together with the Gergeti Church, Mount Kazbek is a photographers’ wet dream and one of the most Instagrammable places in Georgia.
+Together with the Gergeti Church, Mount Kazbek is a photographer’s dream and one of the most Instagrammable places in Georgia.

-Our favorite dish is the Kinkali, a dumpling with a filling of meat and herbs, in the traditional version.
-However, there are other fillings like cheese, potatoes or mushroom.
-Our second favorite dish is Khachapuri a cheese filled bread with an egg (simply divine).
+Our favorite dish is the Khinkali, a dumpling with a filling of meat and herbs in the traditional version.
+However, there are other fillings like cheese, potatoes, or mushrooms.
+Have a look a the recipe here.

 And for dessert, churchkhela is a sweet made of grape must, nut and flower.